Shooting of Jason Harley Kloepfer

-Jason Harley Kloepfer, a 41-year-old man, was shot on December 13, 2022, by the Cherokee Indian Police SWAT Team at Kloepfer's home in Murphy, North Carolina, United States.
+Jason Harley Kloepfer, a 41-year-old man, was shot on December 13, 2022, by the Eastern Band of Cherokee Indian Police SWAT Team at Kloepfer's home in Murphy, North Carolina, United States.
 Kloepfer survived and in January 2023 released surveillance video from inside his home that showed events that differed from the initial account of the shooting given by the Cherokee County Sheriff's Office, which claimed that Kloepfer engaged in a "verbal altercation with officers" and "confronted officers".
 The video showed that Kloepfer exited his house with his arms raised as per police's instructions, while he was holding onto a cigarette and a camera-equipped robot which police had thrown into his home; Kloepfer was shot around four seconds later, when his arms were still raised.
 Within hours of the shooting, Kloepfer was charged with communicating threats, as well as resist, obstruct and delay, but these charges were dropped by March 2023.
-The police's actions were investigated by the North Carolina State Bureau of Investigation.
+Special prosecutor Lance Sigmon in December 2023 declined to file criminal charges against police involved in the incident; no specific details for Sigmon's decision were publicized.
+Kloepfer has filed a federal lawsuit against officers from both police departments.